John Garfield: Death

-On May 9, 1952, Garfield moved out of his New York apartment for the last time, indicating to friends that the separation from his wife Roberta was not temporary.
+On May 9, 1952, Garfield moved out of his New York apartment for the last time, indicating to friends that the separation from his wife Robbe was not temporary.
 He confided to columnist Earl Wilson that he would soon be divorced.
 Close friends speculated that it was his wife's opposition to his planned confession in Look magazine that triggered the separation.
 He heard that a HUAC investigator was reviewing his testimony for possible perjury charges.
 His agent reported that 20th Century-Fox wanted him for a film called Taxi but would not even begin talks unless the investigation concluded in his favor.
 Three actor friends, Canada Lee, Mady Christians and J. Edward Bromberg, had all recently died after being listed by the committee.

 On the morning of May 20, Garfield, against his doctor's strict orders, played several strenuous sets of tennis with a friend, mentioning the fact that he had not been to bed the night before.
 He met actress Iris Whitney for dinner and afterward became ill, complaining that he felt chilled.
 She took him to her apartment, where he refused to let her call a doctor and instead went to bed.
 The next morning, she found him dead.
 Long-term heart problems, allegedly aggravated by the stress of his blacklisting, had led to his death at the age of 39.

 The funeral was the largest in New York since Rudolph Valentino's, with over ten thousand people crowding the streets outside.
-The media circus surrounding Garfield's death led to a running joke, "John Garfield Still Dead Syndrome," that parodied the phenomenon; it would later be superseded by "Francisco Franco is still dead" in the 1970s after Franco's protracted terminal illness.
-Garfield's estate, valued at "more than $100,000," was left entirely to his wife.
-Shortly afterward, the HUAC closed its investigation of John Garfield, leaving him in the clear.
-Garfield was interred at Westchester Hills Cemetery in Hastings-on-Hudson, Westchester County, New York.
+The media circus surrounding Garfield's death led to a running joke, "John Garfield Still Dead Syndrome", that parodied the phenomenon; it would later inspire "Generalissimo Francisco Franco is still dead" in the 1970s after Francisco Franco's protracted terminal illness.
+Garfield's estate, valued at "more than $100,000", was left entirely to his wife.
+Shortly afterward, the HUAC closed its investigation of Garfield, leaving him in the clear.
+He was interred at Westchester Hills Cemetery in Hastings-on-Hudson, Westchester County, New York.

 Personal life

-He and Roberta Seidman married in February 1935.
-His wife had been a member of the Communist Party.
-They had three children: Katherine (1938 – March 18, 1945), who died of an allergic reaction; David (1943–1994); and Julie (born 1946), the latter two later becoming actors themselves.
+Garfield and Roberta Seidman married in February 1935.
+She had been a member of the Communist Party.
+They had three children: Katherine (1938 – March 18, 1945), who died of an allergic reaction; David (1943–1994); and Julie (born 1946), the latter two becoming actors themselves.